ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Some profiles might not be available because of one of the following reasons:
    - The number of network interfaces in the virtual server exceeds profile limits.
 You can remove network interfaces to select from more profiles.
 For more information, see [Resizing a virtual server](/docs/vpc?topic=vpc-resizing-an-instance).
-   - The image selected contains an allowed-use expression that is not compatible with the profile.
-In these cases, select an image with an allowed-use expression that is compatible with the desired profile.
-For more infomation, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).
+   - The selected image contains an allowed-use expression that is not compatible with the profile.
+In these cases, select an image with an allowed-use expression that is compatible with the wanted profile.
+For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

 ### Creating an instance by using the API